Emily O'Connor

 She/Her

-I am Open to Speak, Write, CV Reviews
+I am Open to Write

 I have a sixth sense for bugs, probably due to my experience as a dev (introducing them)!
 I love to learn and read.
 Playwright fan-girl.